jswank/dnsme/README.md

 https://github.com/jswank/dnsme/downloads

 The tool is written in Go (http://golang.org).
-To compile, the Go tool chain must be installed- see http://weekly.golang.org/doc/install.html for details.
+To compile, the Go tool chain must be installed- see http://golang.org/doc/install for installation instructions, and http://golang.org/doc/articles/go_command.html for info on the 'go' command.

 Once the go tool chain is installed and environment configured, compilation steps are: